Locotir/C-LCRYPT/README.md

   -d <target>       Decrypt the specified file/folder
   -p <padding>      Specify the padding (0-∞)
   -P <password>     Specify the password <Plain/File>
-  -z                Disable compression during encryption/decryption
   --version         Show the current installed version
   -h                Display this help message

 Examples:
   ./C-LCRYPT -e target -p 10 -P my_password
   ./C-LCRYPT -d target -p 10 -P my_password
-  ./C-LCRYPT -e target -p 10 -P my_password -z  (Disable compression)

 If executed without arguments, interactive mode will start.
 ```

-### I take NO responsibility in misuse
-This program is provided for educational and research purposes only.
-The user assumes all responsibility for the use of the program.
-The developer is not responsible for any misuse, damage or problems caused by the program.
-It is strongly recommended to use this software in an ethical and legal manner.
+### Responsibility
+The developer of C-LCRYPT assumes no responsibility for any misuse, damage, or issues arising from the use of this software.
+C-LCRYPT is provided solely for educational and research purposes.
+Users are fully responsible for ensuring their use of the software complies with all applicable laws and ethical standards.

 # Program Operation
 > [!NOTE]
 > **[@]** Shuffle each Byte
 > **[@]** Reverse Binary Chain
-> **[@]** Fill with n bits between each original bit
+> **[@]** Bit Padding
 > **[@]** Substitute each byte with decimal Table (0-255):Psswd randomized
 > **[@]** XOR Key unique string applied as long as entire file bit string